-OBJECTIVE: Students will use one-to-one correspondence to determine "more," "fewer" and "same."
+OBJECTIVES: Students will use one to one correspondence to determine "more," "fewer" and "same."

-MATERIALS: • 15+ KEVA planks per child
+MATERIALS: 15+ KEVA Planks per child

-- 1. Before class, distribute a handful of planks to each student's container.
+1. Prior to class distribute a handful of planks into each student's container.
 Be sure that the number of planks in each container varies.
-The amount you place in the containers depends on how high you want your class to count. - 2.
-Pass out containers, and have each student count out their planks. - 3.
-Explain to the class that today you will be comparing KEVA plank numbers to determine who has more, fewer or an equal amount.
-Give the class examples of more, fewer and equal amounts.
-Be sure the class understands that this is not a contest and having more does not mean that you win. - 4.
-Have each student find a partner and stack his or her planks side by side, being sure to keep each child's planks separate.
-Ask the students with fewer planks to stand, then those with more, then those with equal amounts. - 5.
-Each child should return his or her planks to the container and repeat the exercise with a new partner.
-Repeat as often as time allows.
+The amount you place in the containers depends on how high you want your class to count.

+- 2. Pass out containers and have each student count out their planks. - 3.
+Explain to the class that today you will be comparing KEVA Plank numbers to determine who has more, fewer or an equal amount.
+Give the class examples of more, fewer, and equal amounts.
+Be sure that the class understands that this is not a contest and having more does not mean that you win. - 4.
+Have each student find a partner and stack his planks side by side, being sure to keep each child's planks separate.
+Ask the students with less to stand, then those with more, then those with equal amounts. - 5.
+Each child should return his planks to his container and repeat the exercise with a new partner.
+Repeat as often as time allows

-MATH EXTENSION: Introduce greater than, less than and equal signs.
+MATH EXTENSION: Introduce greater than, less than, and equal signs.
 Have each child make the three signs on blank cards.
-The sign, along with the words "less than" and "greater than," will help students not to confuse the two.
-As students stand, they can hold up the appropriate sign.
+The sign, along with the words "less than" and "greater than," will help the students not to confuse the two.
+As the students stand they can hold up the appropriate sign.